The NSTF Awards is the flagship project of the National Science and Technology Forum (NSTF), in partnership with South32.

 The NSTF Awards dating from 1998, have since 2015 been organised in partnership with South32 (a resources company which was established after the demerger of BHP Billiton).

-Endorsed by the DST: The NSTF Awards are endorsed by and have been supported by the Department of Science and Technology (DST) since the inception of the awards.
-The Honourable Minister of Science and Technology is the official patron.
+Endorsed by the DST( now DSI) : The NSTF Awards are endorsed by and have been supported since the inception of the awards by the Department of Science and Technology (DST) now re-named the Department of Science and Innovation (DSI) as of 2020.
+The Honourable the Minister of Higher Education, Science and Technology, previously Minister of Science and Technology , is the official patron of the NSTF Awards.

 These awards are unique in South Africa: There are a number of reasons that the awards are special.